Skip to Main Content

 5.30pm – 6.30pm - round table discussion

 All events are open to public and free of charge but booking is recommended through firstsite on 01206 577067.
-All the events will take place in the firstsite auditorium.

 These events are related to ESCALA’s next exhibition in the University Space Karmadavis: Art, Transition, Justice, featuring the work of Guatemala-based, Dominican Republic-born artist David Pérez Karmadavis.
 The exhibition has been curated by Dr Sanja Bahun and Professor Maria Cristina Fumagalli from the University of Essex and is a collaboration between ESCALA, Essex Transitional Justice Network (of which Dr Bahun is Co-convener) and the Department of Literature, Film and Theatre Studies.